digitalmaxime/gym-challenge-app/grip-tracker-mobile-obsolete/readme.md

 ## Build IAP

-To build for iap, make sure you are on macOS. run `eas build -p ios --profile production` to build and iap signed for App Store
+To build for iap, make sure you are on macOS. run `eas build -platform ios --profile production` to build and iap signed for App Store
 \*\* make sure `buildNumber` is incremented in app.json